joao-svalencar/letsRept/cran-comments.md

 R CMD check results:
 - No ERRORs
 - No WARNINGs
-- Only one NOTE: "New submission".
-This is technically a new submission under the name `letsRept`, but it replaces the previous package `letsHerp`, which I intend to archive.
+- No NOTEs

 ## Test coverage and documentation

 - All exported functions are documented and tested using `testthat`.
 - A `NEWS.md` file is included with a summary of major changes.

-## Summary of changes in comparison to letsHerp (version 0.0.1)
+## Summary of changes in comparison to letsHerp (version 1.0.0)

-- `herpSync()`, now `reptSync()` was fully redesigned for improved performance and flexibility.
-- Added `reptSplitCheck()` to identify potential taxonomic splits after a user-defined year.
-- Added `reptTidySyn()` to summarize outputs from `reptSync()` and `reptSplitCheck()`, with optional filtering.
-- Added `reptCompare()` to facilitate the comparison of a user species list with the internal dataset or with a subset provided by users
-- Added `reptRefs()` to retrieve the references and links to access them from a species account.
-- Added `reptStats()` to summarize higher taxa information.
+- Improved functions documentation
-- Added internal helper `splitCheck()` to support `reptSplitCheck`.
+- Minor internal functions upgrade
+- Parallel functions safely running in all OS
+- Server requests modified reducing server overload
+- `reptSync` statuses renamed and fuzzy match implemented to solve minor "not_found" status
+- `reptCompare` and `reptSplitCheck` has new arguments to improve user experience and control
 - Vignettes updated and expanded to reflect the changes.
+- Package website released ()

 ## Notes for CRAN reviewers